PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 Copy semantics means that the implementation class object instance is always copied when the wrapper class object instance is copied.
 In other words, copy semantics emulates objects by value, however, as we noted above, Beautiful Capi assumes that the implementation class object instances are always created on the heap.
-So, Beautiful Capi generates a special *_copy* function and the wrapper class calls the copy function.
+So, Beautiful Capi generates a special *_copy* C API function and the wrapper class calls the copy function.
 ~~~C
 void* namespace_prefix_class_name_copy(void* object_pointer)
 {